ilibilibom/docker-wordpress-nginx/README.md

 ## WP CLI

 You can run Wp cli through docker.
-To run wp cli commands run (replace YOUR_PHPFRM_CONTAINER_NAME - you can find it by running docker ps) and ( YOUR_CLI_COMMAND ) with a real command - for example core download):
+To run wp cli commands run (replace YOUR_PHPFPM_CONTAINER_NAME - you can find it by running docker ps) and ( YOUR_CLI_COMMAND ) with a real command - for example core download):

  ```
- docker exec -u www-data YOUR_PHPFRM_CONTAINER_NAME wp YOUR_CLI_CMMAND
+ docker exec -u www-data YOUR_PHPFPM_CONTAINER_NAME wp YOUR_CLI_CMMAND
  ```

  for example
   ```
-  docker exec -u www-data YOUR_PHPFRM_CONTAINER_NAME wp core download
+  docker exec -u www-data YOUR_PHPFPM_CONTAINER_NAME wp core download
   ```